S-P-H-E/aurora/README.md

 # Aura Crystals
 This is the Aura Crystals ecommerce project.

-It consists of a:
+It consists of:
-- Next JS Frontend
+- A Next.js frontend
-- Elysia Backend API
+- An oRPC backend API